Current Lab Members

 Awanti completed her PhD in Systems Biology from the Indian Institute of Science (Bangalore, India), where she analyzed molecular networks of human immune responses in pulmonary tuberculosis to comprehend host-pathogen interactions and gain mechanistic insights into infection.
 Her work in the Snitkin lab focused on the study of horizontal gene transfer in C. difficile.

-Awanti went on to a postdoctoral position in the lab of Sriram Chandrasekaran.
+Awanti went on to a postdoctoral position in the lab of Sriram Chandrasekaran and is currently a computational biologist at Tempus therapeutics.

 hannah_steinberg.jpg